 Margot Robinson had a consulting company on the mainland for 25 years.
 She and her associates collaborated with helping employees from Fortune 100 Corporations become the best employees they could be.
 She is the author of three books, received numerous awards for her life changing workshops and since a child, had a deep desire for helping the underdog.
 Today, as the President of Hawaiian Housing Initiative (HHI), that desire to assist the underdog continues.
 She created HHI to help build affordable housing for the people who live in the state of Hawaii.
 She wants to “make aloha attainable” for all the brothers and sisters who reside here.

 Bruce Pratt is a partner in Holomua Properties, a residential rehabilitation firm.
 Bruce became interested in affordable housing as he saw how many homeowners were forced into foreclosure in the last economic downturn.
 He has also become active in working to shelter the homeless.
-Bruce spent twenty years in the computer industry as a programmer/analyst and consultant before becoming the pastor of two churches.
-These experiences drive Bruce to find solutions to problems while always remembering the human element.
+Bruce spent twenty years in the computer industry as a programmer/analyst and consultant before becoming an ordained pastor.
+He is currently the senior pastor at Kona Coast Fellowship.
+His background drives Bruce to find solutions to problems while always remembering the human element.
 A licensed real estate agent, Bruce and his wife Khristine live in Kailua-Kona.